 Starting school on time is extremely important and it can be very upsetting for a child to arrive late for school.

-Any child or family arriving after 8.50am at Greenfields or 9.00am at Oakwood, reports to the school office where the Admin Assistant will record the reason for lateness.
-If a child is late three or more times, an appointment will be made for the parent to see the Head of School so that we can work together to resolve the issue.
+Any child or family arriving after 9.00am will need to report to the school office where the Admin Assistant will record the reason for lateness.
+If a child is late three or more times, an appointment will be made for the parent to see the Executive Headteacher so that we can work together to resolve the issue.